 How to prepare for the procedure can be found in this video.

-Before the ultrasound, you should not smoke, drink alcohol and worry.
+Before an ultrasound, you should not smoke, drink alcohol or worry.
 Elderly patients are better off avoiding heavy meals.

-In the event that a person is undergoing treatment with hormones, it is better not to take them before testing.
+If a person is undergoing treatment with hormones, it is better not to take them before the study.
 If therapy cannot be interrupted, it is important to inform the doctor who performed the examination.

-As well as a prophylactic image of the lungs, doctors recommend performing an ultrasound of the thyroid gland at least once a year.
-More often, such a diagnosis is shown to be carried out when there is a suspicion of a violation of the organ.
+Just like a preventive photo of the lungs, doctors recommend performing an ultrasound of the thyroid gland at least once a year.
+More often, such diagnostics are indicated when there is a suspicion of a malfunction of the organ.

-Moreover, it is worth examining the thyroid gland in case of stress, miscarriage or climate change.
-In all other cases, you should not once again influence the organ with an ultrasound machine.
+Moreover, it is worth examining the thyroid gland if you have suffered stress, miscarriage or climate change.
+In all other cases once again You should not use an ultrasound machine on an organ.

-Ultrasound of the thyroid gland, which can be performed free of charge even in Moscow, allows one to evaluate the following organ parameters:
+Ultrasound of the thyroid gland, which can be performed free of charge even in Moscow, allows you to evaluate the following parameters of the organ:

 • echogenicity indicators;

-• presence or absence of goiter, nodes, lumps;
+• presence or absence of goiter, nodes, seals;

 • organ structure;